BAYKO Retail Cabinets

 Rear of an early Plimpton era cardboard Cabinet - click here for a larger image

-After the war, Cabinets were introduced [reintroduced?] in 1948, and the event was heralded by the circulation of the leaflet [below] to all BAYKO retailers.
+After the second word war, Retail Cabinets were introduced [reintroduced?], in 1948, and the event was heralded by the circulation of the leaflet [below, left and right] to all their BAYKO retailers.

 The Rear and Front Covers of the Spare Parts Cabinet announcement leaflet